themattspiral/fast-prng-wasm/docs/js-api.md

 nextArray_BigInt(): BigUint64Array<ArrayBufferLike>
 ```

-Get the generator's next set of 64-bit integers between
+Gets this generator's next set of 64-bit integers between
 0 and 2^64 - 1.
 Array size is set when generator is created,
 or by changing [outputArraySize](js-api.md#outputarraysize).